Dorothy Seymour Mills: Authorship credit controversy

 When Harold Seymour was approached by Oxford University Press to write a book about baseball history, he ended up relying heavily on his wife who later said he could not type and hated research.
 Seymour Mills – who was not a fan of baseball – did majority of the research, organized material, structured the notes for the first and second volumes of the work, and edited his manuscripts.
 For the third volume, Harold Seymour's health had deteriorated significantly, and Dorothy wrote most of it by herself.

 During Harold's lifetime, Dorothy did not get any credit for her contributions.
 Seymour Mills later said: "Everyone assumed that he had done all that work by himself — that's what he wanted them to assume, but we were equal partners.
 All these things were done jointly.
 He just couldn't share credit.
 And I didn't say anything at the time, because at the time, wives just didn't do that."

 After Seymour's death and her remarried, Seymour Mills wrote about her contributions in her memoirs A Woman's Work and, as early as 1993, her contributions had become publicly known, with the Society for American Baseball Research jointly honoring her and her husband.
 In 2011, Oxford University Press finally credited her as a co-author of the books Baseball: The Early Years, Baseball: The Golden Age, and Baseball: The People's Game.
 For the third book, her name now appears first.

 Legacy

 The Seymour Medal, awarded annually by the Society for American Baseball Research (SABR) since 1996, was named in honor of Dorothy and Harold Seymour.
 In 2017, SABR created the Dorothy Seymour Mills Lifetime Achievement Award in her name to recognize "any person with a sustained involvement in women's baseball or any woman with a longtime involvement in baseball in any fashion."
+The most recent person to win this award is Jean Hastings Ardell, an author of two books about women in baseball who passed in 2022.

 Along with her husband, Seymour Mills received SABR's inaugural Henry Chadwick Award in 2010.
 Initially, the award was only given to her husband.
 However, after female members of the organization protested, SABR quickly altered their decision and awarded the pair jointly.